strumswell/ChargeMe/README.md

 <b>ChargeMe solves this problem by sending you a notification with every percentage drop after the 5% notification from macOS.</b>

 ![notification](https://i.imgur.com/gii15wC.png)

+After launching the app, ChargeMe sits in your menu bar indicated by the lighning symbol.
+In there, you can see your current charge level and you can quit the app.